suraz-101/js-basics/README.md

   functionName(parameters);
   eg. function fullName("Suraj","Pandey");

-  # Day 5 - ES6 (Arrow function
+# Day 5 - ES6 (Arrow function)

 - Syntax : const functionName = () =>{}
 - Hoisting is case sensitive in ES6
   Eg.:
   we cannot call function before the function is declared.

 # types of functions

 - anonymous Function / nameless function
 - inline Function
 - default Function => used in daily life
 - parameterised Function => used in daily life
 - implicit Function => used in cleanup daily life
 - explicit Function => used in every time
 - IIFEs => used in devOps Daily Life
 - closures => daily life
 - callback Function => framework inbuild
 - pure Function

-# Day 6 -
+# Day 6 - Recap all,